coin-or/CyLP/README.rst

     $ python -m unittest discover

-to run all CyLP unit tests.
+to run all CyLP unit tests (this is currently broken).

 Modeling Example
 ==================